-Chairperson- Dr Joseph Duffy
+Chairperson- Professor Joseph Duffy

 Lecturer in Social Work at the School of Sociology, Social Policy and Social Work, Queen’s University Belfast.
 For over twenty years he has worked as a practitioner and manager in various social work and higher education settings.
 Joe has been associated with Panarts for many years and continues to help in the development of new cultural diversity projects.
 Each year Joe helps Panarts to source funding for programmes they develop.
 As a keen music fan Joe has helped build the Belfast Songwriters’ Festival into an international annual event.
 Each year Joe manages a number of the larger events and is actively involved with taking the main artists on cultural tours of the city.

 Computing Officer with Queens University Belfast, Ruth has been part of Panarts for over twenty years.
 Throughout her time with the organisation Ruth has given her free time to ensure Panarts continues to grow.
 Her technical advice is central to the organisation maintaining good operating systems.
 At the annual Songwriters’ Festival Ruth helps with the programming of events and with the induction of new volunteers, as part of the volunteer sub-group, and manages concerts.
 She has participated in meetings with local agencies on funding and served on the organising committee and the Volunteers sub-group.

 A Drama and English graduate with a strong interest in the visual arts and performance.
 Louise has worked for over twenty years with disadvantaged and disengaged young people with a responsibility for their holistic personal development.
 She also delivers a range of programmes including drama, life skills, personal and social development, diversity and cultural tolerance.
 Louise has been a member of Panarts since its inception and has been actively involved in the induction, co-ordination and supervision of the Belfast-Nashville Festival volunteers, alongside the stage-managing and co-ordination of Festival events.